Laird Hamilton: 1990s

 Hamilton appeared as Kevin Costner's stunt double during the 1995 filming of Waterworld.
 Reportedly, Hamilton was nearly lost at sea when his Kawasaki Jet Ski ran out of fuel during a squall.
 He then drifted for hours before being rescued by Coast Guard off the Island of Maui.
 Hamilton commuted daily to the enclosed set between Maui and the Big Island by jet ski.

 Hamilton met women's professional volleyball player and New York fashion model Gabrielle Reece in Maui in 1995 after a television interview by Reece, who was hosting the show 'The Extremists'.
 People magazine named him one of the 50 Most Beautiful People in the World the following year, and he pushed for and took from his future wife the correspondent position for the syndicated cable series 'The Extremists'.
 They later married on November 30, 1997.
 In 1989 Reece had been named by Elle magazine as one of the Five Most Beautiful Women in the World.

-By the late 1990s, Hamilton continued with windsurfing, waterskiing and kitesurfing.
+By the late 1990s, Hamilton continued windsurfing, waterskiing and kitesurfing.
 In 1996 Hamilton and Manu Bertin were instrumental in demonstrating and popularizing kitesurfing off the Hawaiian coast of Maui.

 In 1999 Hamilton sailed his windsurfer between the Hawaiian islands of Oahu and Kauaʻi, some fifty miles away, in just under six hours.

-Hamilton has also experimented with the foilboard, an innovative surfboard which incorporates hydrofoil technology allowing a higher degree of precision and effectiveness of aerial techniques within the water.
+Hamilton has also experimented with the foilboard, an innovative surfboard which incorporates hydrofoil technology allowing a higher degree of precision and effectiveness of aerial techniques in the water.
 He has become a proponent of Stand up paddle surfing, an ancient Hawaiian technique that requires a longboard and a long-handled paddle, as well as considerable skill, strength and agility.
 Purist surfers have blasted him for this, but Hamilton calls it a return to the traditional Hawaiian way of surfing, as practiced by King Kamehameha I and his queen Kaʻahumanu almost three hundred years ago.